Last updated on: 2023-03-14 02:16:22.

 • Vsphere cluster is not synchronizing; therefore, HA cannot execute as designed.

-• When assigning networks that do NOT currently exist in OpenStack/VIO for a deployment, the deployment fails to create that network correctly, resulting in a failed deployment.
+• When assigning networks that do NOT currently exist in OpenStack for a deployment, the deployment fails to create that network correctly, resulting in a failed deployment.
 To workaround this issue, create the network BEFORE deploying a blueprint.

 • You MUST define the vnf_as3_nsd_payload input; otherwise, leaving the value null (undefined) results in a failure.